Many or all companies we feature compensate us. Compensation and editorial

 Can a personal loan help me build U.S. credit history?

-Adding an installment loan in addition to a credit card (or even instead of one) also helps create a diverse mix of credit on your report and is viewed more favorably than revolving credit.
+Adding an installment loan in addition to a credit card (or even instead of one) also helps create a diverse mix of credit on your report and tends to be viewed more favorably than revolving credit.